ritaturk/xenko-docs/manual/graphics/oculus/index.md

-# Oculus Rift experimental support
+# Oculus Rift Beta Support

-Still in very early stage but we are already exposing some interfaces to render to an Oculus rift device.
+Xenko’s Oculus Rift support is still in very early stages but we are already exposing some interfaces to render to the Oculus Rift devices.

-The following is a description of how you would proceed to create a basic game with oculus rift VR support.
+The following is a description of how you would proceed to create a basic game supporting Oculus Rift VR.

 Create a New Game with LDR support (HDR could be used but the provided script is only supporting basic graphics composition)

 ![New Game creation](media/newgame.png)

-Add 2 cameras to the scene, and position them exactly at the same position (later in your own scripts you might have to move them together, or things might get messy.. your eyes)
+Add 2 cameras to the scene, and position them to exactly the same position (later in your own scripts you might have to move them together, or else you may get dizzy)

-#### Make sure you remove the FpsCamera Script from the first pre-made camera!
+**Make sure you remove the FpsCamera Script from the first pre-made camera!**

 ![New cameras](media/cameras.png)